Do high-quality preschools exist? Yes, but mostly for higher-income families.

 A study of 22 longitudinal studies, conducted between 1960 and 2016, showed that the attendees of early childhood education programs were:

 - less likely to be placed in special education

 - less likely to be held back a grade

 - more likely to graduate from high school

-These positive outcomes demonstrate that, when available, high-quality preschools do make a difference in early learning and future outcomes.
+These positive outcomes demonstrate that, when available, high-quality preschools make a huge difference in early learning.